 Get a friend or family member to help you and proceed by holding your Dane's ear up straight and placing the post down into the bell of the ear.

 Apply pressure and form the ear around the post causing inner skin to adhere to the sticky post.
 Have a 4" piece of tape ready to wrap around the middle of the ear.
 Press the center of the 4" tape onto the outer side of the dog's ear about half way up.
 Now work from the center of the piece of tape and press each end around the ear and over the post.
 Repeat this process at the bottom of the ear, as close to the base as possible and again near the top.

 - For "finishing" a nicely standing ear that only bends at the tip, try a "Breath Rite" strip bandage fastened to the inner tip of the ear.

 Now begin wrapping the ear, all the way up the post.
 Be sure the inside of the ear is properly stuck to the post as you wrap upward.
 There will be a small flap of skin at the base of the ear, this flap is folded back when taping.
 Repeat this process for the other ear, now we will connect the two ears together.
 Cut a 16" piece of 3/4" tape and fasten to the base of one ear.

 Hold the pup's ears in the correct upright position and run the tape over the dogs head, wrapping it around the other ear.
 What we are doing here is creating a linkage between the bases.
 Keep an eye on your puppy, if you notice an ear starts to lean inward, slightly increase the length of this tape.
 On the other hand, a dog ear problem such as an ear leaning outward can be corrected with a linkage piece of tape at the top of the posts.

 When wrapping tape around the ear, don't wrap to tightly, this can lead to a dog ear problem such as circulation loss and tissue damage!
-We are trying to "lay" the tape around the ear, use just enough tension as required, don't over do it.
+We are trying to "lay" the tape around the ear, use just enough tension as required, don't over do it!

 In the early weeks after the crop, the inner skin of your Dane's ear must adhere to the posts.
 As the cartilage begins to harden, after 8 weeks of taping or so, this is not as important.

 Once the ears begin to "firm up" and the "bell" is well developed, you can change things slightly.
-The post at this stage does not need to go all the way down to the bell anymore, typically inserting to the cartilage "flap" or "nub" is sufficient.
+The post at this stage does not need to go all the way down to the bell any more.
+Typically, inserting to the cartilage "flap" or "nub" is now sufficient.
 Using cornstarch powder on the posts will help prevent a dog ear problem and minimize skin irritation and wetness.

 Use less tape and fewer wraps as the ears develop.
 Don't worry, hair lost during tape removal will grow back soon:)

 Remember, watch for excessive redness, odor, discharge and other signs of a dog ear problem.
 Contact your Veterinarian if these symptoms occur.
 If you have any questions regarding ear taping, caring for cropped ears, or have a dog ear problem relative to taping, send us a note.